asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 When to use tuples and when to use lists is really application dependent.
 Tuples tend to be preferred over lists when representing some sort of structure,
-like abstract syntax trees, where that structure is unmutable.
+like abstract syntax trees, where that structure is unmutable meaning, for example,
+that the arity of a tree node cannot change.

 ### Custom Data Structures using `structure`